 Alstroemerias have both flowering and vegetative stems.
 The plant is a monocot and stems form with one cotyledon, which basically means pinching won’t force branching.
 Plants don’t need to be cut back either, but they respond well to deadheading and can be kept shorter if a few flower stems and seed pods are pruned off.

 Pruning Peruvian lilies that are spent will keep the plant tidy and prevent the formation of seed heads.
 Deadheading can be done with shears but simply cutting off the “head” has been shown to weaken the next season’s display.
 A better method of deadheading involves no tools and will promote better blooms the following year.

 Simply grasp the dead flower stem and pull the entire stem out from the base of the plant.
 Ideally, a bit of root should come attached with the stem.
 Be careful not to pull out the rhizomes.
 This practice is common with commercial growers and encourages more blooms.
 If you are shy about deadheading Alstroemeria by pulling the stem, you can also cut the dead stalk back to the base of the plant.

 When to Prune Alstroemeria Flowers

 Alstroemeria should be divided every second or third year or when the foliage becomes sparse and spindly.
 You can also dig the plant up at the end of the season.
-North Carolina State University recommends pruning back the plant 1 to 2 weeks before division.
+North Carolina State University recommends pruning back the plant one to two weeks before division.

-Prune or pull out all but the youngest 6 to 8 shoots of vegetative growth.
-You will need to dig 12 to 14 inches down to get all the rhizomes.
+Prune or pull out all but the youngest six to eight shoots of vegetative growth.
+You will need to dig 12 to 14 inches (31-36 cm.) down to get all the rhizomes.
 Rinse off the dirt and expose the individual rhizomes.
 Separate each rhizome with a healthy shoot and pot up individually.
 Ta da, you have a new batch of these beautiful flowers.